-A product development company with its current focus on illuminating glass and acrylic in unique and interesting ways.
+A product development company with a focus on illumination systems.
 The company takes concepts and then develops high quality prototypes to demonstrate risk-reduced solutions for license to third parties.
 Some recent examples are shown above.

 Augmented Reality Pusher Tray Systems

 Use the front lens in a pusher tray as a light guide, upon which monochrome or full color decals are applied that illuminate.
 There are several advantages to this.
 First, manufacturers might well consider paying more for their products to be illuminated.
 Second, the light guide and label are both clear, and the illuminated graphics portion on the lens decal can be aligned with the product label, creating an augmented reality point of purchase marketing display.
 Third, sell labels to existing customers who've purchased the pusher trays, and since these labels change quite frequently (e.g. sales & price changes), it becomes an ongoing revenue stream.

 US Patent Appl.
 No. 62/909,943

 We've all seen restaurant menu boards that seem to light up when fluorescent-colored markers are used.
 The surface that is written upon is an exposed surface of a light guide.
 Another common use can be found in 'glow board' type toys.
 Some products have integral acrylic or glass sheet material that can be used as a light guide, such as those used in 'product pushers' and other merchandising displays found in supermarkets (patent pending).